 Mto wa Mbu

-over the country, each with its cultural background.
-Nowhere else in Tanzania have so many different tribes settled in such a small area.
+over the country, each with its own cultural background.
+Nowhere else in Tanzania have so many tribes settled in such a small area.

-interact with the Rangi from Kondoa using the papyrus from the lakes and rivers for weaving beautiful mats and baskets.
+interact with the Rangi from Kondoa using the papyrus from the lakes and rivers to weave beautiful mats and baskets.
 Visit the Mbugwe people from Manyara Region, who will show you how they grind different grains to obtain flour using traditional millstones; join the local people of Mto wa Mbu and learn how they construct mud huts, typical housing for most tribes around the area.

-north, east, and south live native Maasai families in their traditional bomas (homesteads) while the warriors wander with their cattle looking for pastures and water.
+north, east, and south live native Maasai families in traditional bomas (homesteads) while the warriors wander with their cattle, looking for pastures and water.

 THE BEST THINGS TO DO IN MTO WA MBU